mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/major-upgrade/upgrade-clusters/migrate-platform-apps/index.md

 Check for the following on your existing `cluster.yaml`:

 - One or more of `spec.kubernetes.networking.noProxy`, `spec.kubernetes.networking.httpProxy` or `spec.kubernetes.networking.httpsProxy` is set in `ClusterConfiguration`.
 - Enabled `gatekeeper` with custom `values` field in `ClusterConfiguration` in `cluster.yaml`.

 If none of the conditions apply to your cluster, then you can skip to next section.

-1. Because Kommander 2.0+ uses Flux to manage applications, we need to configure the Gatekeeper `mutatingwebhookconfigurations` (which is a cluster-scoped resource) such that it allows `dry-run` calls, which are required by the Flux kustomize controller to calculate the difference of a resource.
-In order to do this:
+1. Because Kommander 2.0+ uses Flux to manage applications, you must configure the Gatekeeper `mutatingwebhookconfigurations` (which is a cluster-scoped resource) to allow `dry-run` calls.
+They are required by the Flux kustomize controller to calculate the difference of a resource.
+To do this:

     ```bash
     kubectl get mutatingwebhookconfigurations gatekeeper-mutating-webhook-configuration